Previous | Next | Home

 Android Tools Are Open-Source and Free

-Unlike say the iPhone, which is a proprietary device with hardware and software development tightly controlled by Apple, Android is designed to run on many devices produced by many hardware manufacturers, and is based on free, open-source resources.
+Unlike say the iPhone, which is a proprietary device with hardware and software development tightly controlled by Apple, Android is designed to run on many devices produced by many hardware manufacturers, and is based on free, open-source technology.
 It is programmed with a combination of Java and XML.
 One can develop programs on an emulator running on a regular computer, so it isn't even necessary to have an Android device to begin writing programs.
-There is a powerful and very well documented Software Development Kit (SDK) that is freely available, a comprehensive Interactive Development Environment (IDE) called Eclipse with an Android plugin that is free, and the Java and XML (with their editors, compilers, and interpreters) with which one programs Android devices are also free.
+There is a powerful and very well documented Software Development Kit (SDK) that is freely available, a comprehensive Interactive Development Environment (IDE) called Android Studio that is free, and the Java and XML (with their editors, compilers, and interpreters) with which one programs Android devices are also free.

 Android Is Designed to Operate a Multitasking Mobile Computer